haithcock/cse210hw/week07/Final Articulate Activity.md

     1.3 How did using that principle help that program become more flexible for future changes?
+        - Because I made _prompts into a private list it can easily add or remove additional prompts without altering the main logic of the program.

 2. Encapsulation
     2.1 Briefly define the principle.